Invulu/pwp-portfolio-block/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of powerful blocks for the Gutenberg editor.
+A WordPress Portfolio Block for the Gutenberg and Full Site editor.
+The block displays a selected post type in a masonry style portfolio layout with filterable categories.
+Additionally, options are included for changing colors, font sizes, layouts, styles, columns, and more.

 == Description ==